 The next day, I had inflammatory clots in my frostbitten feet which should have slowed me down but they couldn’t.
 I just wanted to get back.
 My mental tiredness trumped my physical tiredness.
 It took me just 3 hours to get back to Dharamkot.
 Then, we were lucky enough to find a hotel after lots of searching.

 It was rare for me that I actually wanted to leave the mountains and head back.
 Vishal had the same idea.
 We waited for the rest to arrive, took the return Volvo tickets from them, got them cancelled and got back home with a bus from Kangra to Chandigarh.
 I eventually reached Patiala after parting from Vishal who headed to his home in Chandigarh.

-What I learnt from My Experience?
+What did I learn from My Lahesh Cave Trek Experience?

 This trip taught me to have vigour in life.
 It made me capable to face every situation head-on.
 A lesson was taught to me, life would knock you down but those who are willing to stride would achieve what they want to achieve.
 A chapter of being patient in every situation was learned by me.

 The Lahesh Cave trek taught me to always have a certain set of equipment and medical care in every trek.
 It is one thing you shouldn’t try to save money on.